 The term Research Centre is used both as a collective designation and as a specific term for Centres without funding from national research funding bodies, where the parties jointly design their own research plan and the Centre form is needed to establish a regulated structure for research cooperation.
 It may also involve, on behalf of a central government research funder, primarily managing the assessment and selection of project proposals for a recommendation to decisions vis-à-vis these.

 The term Competence Centre is used for Centres that are long-term funded by national research funding bodies, where the research funder uses this term in the invitation to submit proposals.
 The more or less specified research programme is developed in the application together with the Centre’s other parties.
-Centres with central government funding to conduct activities in the strategic research area (SRA) are also included here.
+Centres with central government funding to conduct activities in the strategic research area´s (SRA´s) are also included here.

 Research Centres and Competence Centres are to be most prevalent at KTH.